top of page

 IMG-20190723-WA0008.jpeg

-Poddar has published on illustrated manuscripts and series of the Bhāgavata Purāṇa; her curatorial projects include Mewar Photographs, 1857-1947: A Glimpse into the Archive and the reinstallation of the South Asian galleries at the Philadelphia Museum of Art.
+Neeraja has published on illustrated manuscripts and series of the Bhāgavata Purāṇa; her curatorial projects include Mewar Photographs, 1857-1947: A Glimpse into the Archive at The City Palace Museum, Udaipur and the reinstallation of the South Asian galleries, Encounters in Exile: From the Ramayana, Unbound: Islamic Arts of the Book, and Mythical, Divine, Demonic: Animal Imagery in South Asian Art at Philadelphia Museum of Art.
 She is currently working on a catalogue of the silver collection of The City Palace Museum, Udaipur, while writing her first monograph on Bhāgavata Purāṇa imagery.
-Poddar’s research has been supported by fellowships from the Oxford Centre for Hindu Studies, The Clark Art Institute, the Andrew W. Mellon Foundation, the C. V. Starr Foundation, and Columbia University.
+Neeraja’s research has been supported by fellowships from the Oxford Centre for Hindu Studies, The Clark Art Institute, the Andrew W. Mellon Foundation, the C. V. Starr Foundation, and Columbia University.

 Bhagavata-related Publications: